 This very location was the last resort for the Cathars, a persecuted Christian movement in the 13th century who are the actual eponym for the Cathar Trail.

-After the capture of Montségur in 1244 and burning alive its still resisting inhabitants (the usual verdict for supposed heretics at the time), the Cathar castle on the crest was razed to the ground and replaced by a new château shortly after – the remains of this one still present and visible today.
+After the capture of Montségur in 1244 and burning alive its still resisting inhabitants (the usual verdict for supposed heretics at the time), the Cathar castle on the crest was razed to the ground and replaced by a new château shortly after.
+The remains of this castle are visible today.

-The pictures might suggest an exhausting ascent to the former castle grounds, and indeed climbing up the steep hillsides is not a piece of cake though you can do it in around thirty minutes – the magnificent view from the hill will make up for all your efforts.
+The pictures might suggest an exhausting ascent to the former castle grounds, and indeed climbing up the steep hillsides is not a piece of cake though you can do it in around thirty minutes.
+The great panorama view from the crest makes up for the efforts.

-The described tour was only a foretaste of what would follow the next years – hiking in high altitude mountains and on really challenging trails like the GR20 on Corsica.
+The described tour was only a small foretaste of what would follow the next years for me: hiking in high altitude mountains and on really challenging trails like the GR20 on Corsica.